voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

             dataset = fo.Dataset.from_dir(dataset_dir, dataset_type, name=name)

-        If none of these formats match, then click another tab to see how to load a |Dataset| in a custom format.
+        Didn't see what you're looking for?
+Click the next tab to find out how to load data in any format.

         :doc:`>> Learn more about loading common-format datasets!<datasets>`